GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/single_purpose/index.md

 temporarily unpublish it and contact us at [chromewebstore-policy@google.com][14] with your extension ID if you’d like feedback.
 We’ll try to respond within a week.

 ## 18.)
-Chrome version 49 (released March 2016) updated the browser UI and now includes a browser or page action button of my extension in the upper-right corner of the toolbar.
-If my extension’s single purpose is to change the new tab page, how can I comply with the Single Purpose Policy with these new browser changes? {: #eighteen }
+If my extension’s single purpose is to change the new tab page, can I use the browser/page action button? {: #eighteen }

 The addition of a page or browser action button under the new Chrome UI (Chrome 49 and later), will not trigger a single purpose policy violation if the button only serves as a shortcut to the